MISTLab/MoodsRFC/Readme.md

 ## Requirements
 To run this code in windos:
 1. Install Python 3.6 via Anaconda (https://www.anaconda.com/download/)
-2. With the anaconda prompt, install the dependent libraries for Python (scikit-learn, numpy, scipy and PyWavelets):
+2. With the anaconda prompt, install the dependent libraries for Python (scikit-learn, numpy and scipy):
-``conda install PyWavelets scikit-learn``
+``conda install scikit-learn``

 ## Python script
 1. The main file is "classifyRF.py" which will build the datasets, train and classify each performance for each participants.